Pin trading and collecting: History

 For the 2024 Summer Olympics in Paris, pin trading made a large resurgence as a result of the inclusion of spectators, and trading was encouraged by the Games' social media accounts, as well as an Official Olympic Collectors Area hosted by the IAOC.
 The Refugee Olympic Team produced its first ever design after debuting in 2016.
 During the opening ceremony, Stephen Curry traded pins aboard the Team USA boat, and the Spanish and British teams traded pins by throwing them across the Seine to each other's boats.
 Snoop Dogg, who was attending as a spectator and commentator, gave out his own pin which featured himself blowing smoke rings in the colours of the Olympic rings in front of the Eiffel Tower, and was credited with encouraging younger athletes to engage in trading.
 Simone Biles also gave out a custom pin, which took the form of a gold heart and became one of the most wanted that year.
 The Dutch delegation gave out a pin in the shape of a pair of orange clogs, which was in high demand from attendees.
 As a result of the Gaza war, pins from the eight Palestinian athletes were popular.
 Serena Williams described herself as a "first-class pin collector", and Andy Murray also engaged heavily in trading, obtaining one of Biles' own pins.
 Ilona Maher, Caroline Wozniacki, Coco Gauff, Alena Saili, Tysha Ikenasio, Jah-Nhai Perinchief, Hazel Ouwehand, Imogen Grant, Jasmine Schofield and Naomi Osaka shared their collections on social media.
 US fencers Lee Kiefer and Nick Itkin competed with each other to collect the most pins.

+The tradition continued at the 2026 Winter Games in Italy.
+YesMilano, in order to promote the city of Milan, distributed free pins (250 each morning) at various locations.
+An official pin trading area, sponsored by Warner Brothers, was the first at the Games since 2018.
+Official IOC-branded pins were produced by Honav.